Images of Research Contest

 Knowledge is beautiful.
 USask researchers know it better than anyone.

-Each year, our researchers capture the impact of their research - how their research made a difference to society, the economy, and global challenges – with an image and a simple description.
+Each year, University of Saskatchewan students, staff, faculty and alumni capture the impact of their research, scholarly and artistic works—demonstrating how their work made a difference to society, the economy and global challenges—with an image and a simple description.

 The results are nothing short of amazing.